Clio Logo

 Vertebrate, Mammal, Font, Poster

 The Battle of Westport was the largest and one of the last battles to occur west of the Mississippi River in the Civil War.
 Local historians sometimes refer to this battle as "The Gettysburg of the West" because of the battle’s similarities to the Confederate strategy.
-The Battles of Westport and Gettysburg were both planned by the Confederate War Department as a means of taking the war to Union-controlled in hopes of rallying Southern sympathizers and forcing the United States to defend their territory in addition to trying to take and hold ground in the South.
+The Battles of Westport and Gettysburg were both planned by the Confederate War Department as a means of taking the war to Union-controlled states in hopes of rallying Southern sympathizers and forcing the United States to defend their territory in addition to trying to take and hold ground in the South.

 The largest stage of the Battle of Westport took place on October 23, 1864, when soldiers fought along a mile front that included modern-day Loose Park.
 The Union outnumbered their invading enemy 2:1 with 20,000 troops compared to the Confederates' 10,000 troops.
 The Confederate plan fell apart almost immediately due to the Union having superior numbers and the strategic advantage of being on the defensive in a territory they controlled.
 Union troops were able to open up two fronts on the Confederate invaders, quickly breaking their lines which forced a retreat.
 Small contingents of Union troops attempted to capitalize on their success and capture the retreating Confederates, and while Confederate forces were able to escape and regroup, subsequent clashes saw additional Union victories and the Confederacy never again seriously threatened the area similar to how Gettysburg marked the last attempt to invade Pennsylvania.
 The Battle of Westport effectively ended the Confederate's campaign in the West.
 While both sides sustained roughly the same number of casualties, 1,500 men, the loss was harder for the Confederates as these losses accounted for around twenty percent of their effective force while the Union only lost ten percent and the attack galvanized local support.

-In the decade that followed, the land where Loose Park is now located became home Kansas City Country Club, one of the city’s first country clubs.
+In the decade that followed, the land where Loose Park is now located became home to Kansas City Country Club, one of the city’s first country clubs.
 Developer J.C.
 Nichols bought the land surrounding the club to create the Country Club Plaza, and as single-family homes and businesses moved into the area, the country club moved to a new location on the Kansas side of the growing community.
 This land was sold to Ella Loose, who wanted to create a park out of the site that honored her husband, Jacob Loose.
 The park has been operated by Kansas City, Missouri and remains the third-largest in the city.

 “Battle of Westport Visitor Center.”
 Battle of Westport Visitor Center and Museum, www.battleofwestport.org/VisitorCenter.htm.